6 Tips To Nurture Your Child's Mental Health

 What is mental health, and what can you do to support your child?

 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
-For example, our minds can affect our relationships with others and influence our behaviour, grades in school, motivation, and even our physical health.
+For example, our minds can affect our relationships with others and influence our behaviour, grades in school, motivation, and even physical health.

 How can Parents help?